nonblocking/mashroom/packages/plugin-packages/mashroom-portal/README.md

     unregisterAppLoadedListener(listener: MashroomPortalAppLoadListener): void;

     /**
-     * Add a listener for unload events (fired before an App will be detached from the page) */ registerAppAboutToUnloadListener(listener: MashroomPortalAppLoadListener): void;
+     * Add a listener for unloaded events (fired before an App will be detached from the page) */ registerAppAboutToUnloadListener(listener: MashroomPortalAppLoadListener): void;